-For water parks, follow the "Swimming" safety activity checkpoints.
+For water parks, follow Swimming Safety Activity Checkpoints.
 Pay particular attention to water park safety rules.
 Ensure there are certified lifeguards at each activity.
-Girls will need to take a swim test prior to the trip to ensure they can swim.
-It is recommended that swimmers that are not proficient wear a life vest.
+A swim assessment is highly recommended prior to the trip- or before starting inflatable use-to evaluate ability.
+Swimmers who are not proficient should wear a life vest.

-Know where girls are at all times.
-Keep track of girls' whereabouts.
+Know where participants are at all times.
+Keep track of whereabouts.
 Conduct a head count before and after activities.
-Ensure that girls know where to go and how to act when confronted by strangers or intruders.
+Ensure participants know where to go and how to act when confronted by strangers or intruders.